tknaller/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 ### Shelly 2.5 - relay mode (thing-type:shelly25-relay)

 The Shelly 2.5 includes 2 meters, one for each channel.
+Firmware 1.9.2 or newer is required to use the roller position favorites, which are defined in the Shelly App.

 |Group     |Channel      |Type     |read-only|Description                                                                      |
 |----------|-------------|---------|---------|---------------------------------------------------------------------------------|